danny-kang-dev/ComplexLizards-CA/reports/final_report.md

 Our first model is a direct implementation of the model used in the Manukyan et al paper.

-For each cell color, based on its number of like-colored neighbors, there is a probability of changing state before the next time step.
+For each cell color, there is a probability of changing state before the next time step based on its number of like-colored neighbors.
 In our implementation, we copied these values from the Manukyan paper using Logger Pro.

-For example, if a green cell has exclusively black neighbors, there is a 0% chance of changing state between two time steps.
-This increases as the number of like-colored cells increases, to over 40% if it has exclusively green neighbors.
-This probability distribution is somewhat different for black scales, but has generally the same behavior.
+For example, if a green cell has exclusively black neighbors there is a 0% chance of it changing state between two time steps.
+The probability increases as the number of like-colored cells increases until it is over 40% if it has exclusively green neighbors.
+This probability distribution is slightly different for black scales, but generally behaves the same.

 ![Plot of probability of change based vs differently-colored neighbors for green and black scales](https://github.com/kdy304g/ComplexLizards-CA/blob/master/images/scale_ca_distribution.png?raw=true)